 We take our cues about what’s important from what we hear our family, friends, colleagues and neighbours talking about.
 Politicians need strong social consent to implement successful climate policies.

 But talking about climate change, especially beyond the green bubble, is hard.
 That’s why we’ve produced an evidence-based, practical guide to help make those conversations easier and more meaningful – and to come out of them feeling inspired and connected.

 Our new #TalkingClimate Handbook is the result of a collaboration with Climate-KIC.
-It is based in part on a citizen science project with over 550 individuals from over 50 countries that took place last summer.
+It is based in part on a citizen science project with over 550 individuals from over 50 countries.
 Participants joined several training webinars (see below) and fed back the results of their conversations to the project team.